Petropavlivka, Luhansk Oblast

-Petropavlivka (Петропавлівка) is an urban-type settlement in Shchastia Raion (district) in Luhansk Oblast of eastern Ukraine.
+Petropavlivka (Петропавлівка) is a rural settlement in Shchastia urban hromada, Shchastia Raion (district) in Luhansk Oblast of eastern Ukraine.
 Population:

 Until 18 July 2020, Petropavlivka was located in Stanytsia-Luhanska Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Luhansk Oblast to eight, of which only four were controlled by the government.
 The area of Popasna Raion was merged into Shchastia Raion.

 Demographics

 Native language distribution as of the Ukrainian Census of 2001: